Anthony Lopes: International career

 Lopes opted to represent Portugal, so his father made a phone call to the Portuguese Football Federation to alert to this fact, and he first appeared with the under-21 side on 9 February 2011, playing the first 45 minutes of a 3–1 friendly win against Sweden in Cartaxo.
 On 4 September 2013, he received his first callup to the full side due to injury to Sevilla's Beto.

-On 31 March 2015, Lopes made his debut for the main squad, in a 0–2 friendly defeat to Cape Verde at the Estádio António Coimbra da Mota in Estoril.
+On 31 March 2015, Lopes made his debut for the main squad, in a 2–0 friendly defeat to Cape Verde at the Estádio António Coimbra da Mota in Estoril.
 The following 17 May, he was selected by manager Fernando Santos for his UEFA Euro 2016 squad.

 Lopes was also picked for the 2018 FIFA World Cup in Russia.
 After a break of over two years, he returned to the field for his first competitive cap on 5 September 2020 in a 4–1 home victory over Croatia in the UEFA Nations League.

 In October 2022, Lopes was named in a preliminary 55-man squad for the World Cup in Qatar.
-He was cut from the final list.
+He was cut from the final list, and made 14 appearances in six years.